What’s wrong with an Individual Voluntary Arrangement?

 A recent industry report highlighted widespread failings and misrepresentations by those companies and individuals who ‘sold’ IVAs.

 If you were not properly advised about the features of your IVA or other solutions available to you, you may have a right to unwind your IVA.
 You may also be able to claim back the fees you paid to your IVA supervisor.
 This being said, it is important to understand that any complaint that you may have against an individual or organisation who advised you about an IVA will not affect the contract between you and the creditors.
 However, if your IVA has failed and no bankruptcy proceedings have yet been taken against you, it may well be worth contacting us to see if we can help.

-Here at Consumer Law Barristers, we can defend you from any claims made by creditors and debt collection companies.
+Here at CLB, we can defend you from any claims made by creditors and debt collection companies.
 To date, we have saved our clients over £2 million in unsecured debt.